T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-The array is a permutation of 1…n.
-Reading the numbers in increasing order takes one pass, but every time the position of i+1 appears before the position of i we need an extra round.
-Counting such inversions between consecutive numbers and adding one gives the total number of passes required.
+The program stores the index of each number in the order it appears.
+It then scans numbers from 1 to n and checks whether a number appears before its predecessor.
+Whenever this happens, a new round is required.
+The final count represents the total number of rounds needed.

 \
 *Code :*